-- Consider the case of a consumer who has purchased a defective ballpoint pen and who is in theory entitled to a refund.
-Because the value of the pen is exceeded by even the most streamlined judicial proceeding, the consumer's threat to litigate is not credible; and absent procedural devices such as a class action that can allow aggregation of her claim with others, she will be forced to rely on nonlegal incentives such as the seller's interest in its reputation for goodwill.
-If the consumer can recover legal fees along with the value of her refund, however, her threat to sue becomes credible.
-Shavell (1982a), extending work of Landes (1971) and Gould (1973) on the incentives to sue, generalized this argument to show that the English rule, and indemnification in general, works to encourage lawsuits by plaintiffs with relatively small claims but relatively high ex ante probabilities of victory.
-The American rule, conversely, encourages plaintiffs with relatively large claims but lower probabilities of victory. - The formal logic of the argument is as follows: let p represent the probability of a plaintiff victory, A the expected award if the plaintiff wins, and c the cost of litigation for each litigant.
+Shavell (1982a), extending the work of Landes (1971) and Gould (1973) on the incentives to sue, generalized this argument to show that the English rule, and indemnification in general, works to encourage lawsuits by plaintiffs with relatively small claims but relatively high ex ante probabilities of victory.
+The American rule, conversely, encourages plaintiffs with relatively large claims but lower probabilities of victory.

+The formal logic of the argument is as follows: let p represent the probability of a plaintiff victory, A the expected award if the plaintiff wins, and c the cost of litigation for each litigant.
 (To simplify the argument, suppose that this cost is the same for both sides; this will affect the specific point at which the incentives switch, but not the basic intuition of the argument.)
-Under the American rule, litigation is profitable if (and only if) pA > c; thus, a plaintiff will bring suit if she views her chances at better than the threshold probability $p{US}$ éc/A. Under the English rule, however, the plaintiff's expected litigation cost is not c but (1-p)2c, since she pays no costs if she wins but 2c if she loses.
-She will accordingly wish to litigate if pA > (1-p)2c, or equivalently, if she views her chances at better than $p{ENG} \notin 2c/(A+2c)$ .
-Algebraic manipulation reveals that c>A/2 implies $p{US} > p{ENG} > \$ , and c < A/2 implies $p{US} < p{ENG} < \$ .
-Thus, when costs are high or stakes low, the English rule encourages some better-than-average suits that would be deterred under the American rule; when costs are low or stakes high, the English discourages some worse-than-average suits that would be brought under the American rule. - An identical line of argument shows the effect of indemnification on the incentives to defend against a lawsuit once it has been brought.
+Under the American rule, litigation is profitable if (and only if) pA > c; thus, a plaintiff will bring suit if she views her chances as better than the threshold probability p{US} c/A. Under the English rule, however, the plaintiff's expected litigation cost is not c but (1 - p)2c, since she pays no costs if she wins but 2c if she loses.
+She will accordingly wish to litigate if pA > (1 - p)2c, or equivalently, if she views her chances at better than $p{ENG}2c/(A+2c)$.
+Algebraic manipulation reveals that c > A/2 implies $p{US} > p{ENG} > \frac{1}{2}$, and c < A/2 implies $p{US} < p{ENG}$ $< \frac{1}{2}$.
+Thus, when costs are high or stakes low, the English rule encourages some better-than-average suits that would be deterred under the American rule; when costs are low or stakes high, the English rule discourages some worse-than-average suits that would be brought under the American rule.

+An identical line of argument shows the effect of indemnification on the incentives to defend against a lawsuit once it has been brought.
 If it costs the defendant c to put up a defense that will succeed with probability p, it is worthwhile to defend (rather than suffer a default) only if the expected savings pA exceed the expected costs of litigation.
-Under the American rule these expected costs are c, and under the English rule they are (1-p)2c.
+Under the American rule these expected costs are c, and under the English rule they are (1 - p)2c.
 The logic is as before; the American rule encourages long-shot defenses in high-stakes and low-cost cases, while the English rule encourages high-probability defenses in high-cost and low-stakes cases.